Question from Charles: I updated my PC from Windows 10 to Windows 11 a while back.

 Personally, I choose to leave UAC turned on because it adds an extra layer of protection against human error (i.e. stupid mistakes by yours truly) and malware attacks.

-I recommend that you do the same, but lower the notifications setting by one notch.
+I recommend that you leave it on as well, but lower the notifications setting by one notch.
 That would still provide some protection while reducing the number of UAC notifications you’ll receive.

 You seem to know a lot about this so you probably already know how to make this change, but here are the steps just in case: